siyuan-note/siyuan/API.md

   ```

     * `data`: Created document ID
-    * If you use the same `path` to call this interface repeatedly, the existing document will not be overwritten, but a
+    * If you use the same `path` to call this interface repeatedly, the existing document will not be overwritten
-      new document ending with a random number will be created

 ### Rename a document